kitao/pyxel/README.md

 Patches and fixes are accepted in the form of pull requests (PRs).
 Make sure that the issue the pull request addresses is open in the Issue Tracker.

-By submitting a pull request, you agree to publish your contribution under the [MIT License](LICENSE).
+Submitting a pull request implies that you agree to license your contribution under the [MIT License](LICENSE).

 ## Other Information